unitreerobotics/unitree_sdk2/example/h1/README.md

 ## Serial Joint Tracking Experiment

 To test the performance of the H1_2 ankle in `PR Mode`, we have the P and R joints track a sinusoidal curve.
-You can refer to the [test example](https://github.com/unitreerobotics/unitree_sdk2/blob/main/example/h1/low_level/h1_2_ankle_track.cpp).
+You can refer to the [example](https://github.com/unitreerobotics/unitree_sdk2/blob/main/example/h1/low_level/h1_2_ankle_track.cpp).
 The core code is as follows:

 **Enabling PR Mode and Generating Sinusoidal Curve**